DorianGrey/ng-webpack-template/README.md

 ### Production

-There are two ways to create a production build: The regular way, and a slightly more experimental one which includes [AoT compilation](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html).
+There are two ways to create a production build: The regular way, and a slightly more experimental one which includes [AoT compilation](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html) using the corresponding [webpack plugin](https://github.com/angular/angular-cli/blob/master/packages/webpack/README.md).

 For the regular way, just run
 ```